Gymkhana (motorsport): Drivers

 The driver's goal is to get through the course as quickly as possible with the fewest mistakes.
 Acceleration, braking, drifting, and grip driving are all necessary.
 Not only does the driver have to hold control over the car, but gymkhana requires strong mental concentration and memorization.

 History

-Gymkhana was started using the horse, long before the car was invented.
-Racers had to pick up small flags to win in the Genghis Khan's races.
-Native Americans raced on harsh courses to show their bravery.
-Those who were eligible for these events were limited.
-Gymkhana became friendly and festive events.
+Gymkhana was originally equestrian in nature.
+Throughout history and cultures, riders have come together to test their skills against one another by competing on horseback in challenges.
+These challenges could be simple races, or they could incorporate elements such as flag retrieval, maneuvering around pylons, or through rough terrain.
+As the art of equestrianism evolved, gymkhana became more formalized, taking place at venues such as polo grounds.

+The origin of motorsport gymkhana is not certain.
+However, it is speculated that it might have begun after World War 2, when American soldiers brought home small and nimble cars from Europe.
+The smaller cars designed for dense European cities could not compete in races against American cars meant for open countryside, so new events were designed for them involving skillful maneuvering through complex courses.
+This soon evolved into the American form of autocross.

 Courses

 Gymkhana courses typically involve only the use of first and second gear, where autotesting in the UK and Ireland add the use of reverse gear.
 A gymkhana course will typically be from 0:45 to 1:30 in length.
 Like autocross and autotesting, gymkhana courses are laid out with cones representing "obstacles" to navigate through.
 Unlike autocross, which can be considered to be a small version of a road course, obstacles in gymkhana will often consist of slaloms, 180 degree turns, 360 degree turns, figure eight turns and sometimes parking boxes.
 Gymkhana requires strong mental concentration and memorization of the track, as sections of the course frequently must be repeated or navigated backwards and or differently.
 The driver will use many techniques to effectively navigate a course.
 Handbrake technique, drifting and sliding and Left-foot braking are all necessary skills for gymkhana.